Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_JavaScript_Services/index.md

 ---
-title: "Sitecore JavaScript Services"
+title: 'Sitecore JavaScript Services'
-description: "Sitecore JavaScript Services allow you to develop against the Sitecore Experience Platform in decoupled JavaScript applications.
-For use of Sitecore JSS with Sitecore 10.1 and later, see Sitecore Headless Rendering downloads."
+description: 'Sitecore JavaScript Services allow you to develop against the Sitecore Experience Platform in decoupled JavaScript applications.
+For use of Sitecore JSS with Sitecore 10.1 and later, see Sitecore Headless Rendering downloads.'
 origin: https://dev.sitecore.net/Downloads/Sitecore_JavaScript_Services.aspx
 ---